iimransarwar/ImranSarwar-MCP/README.md

 This guide provides sample prompts demonstrating how to interact with various MCP tools.
 Each tool is listed with a brief description and example prompts to illustrate its functionality.

+## 🛡️ Safety & Best Practices

+* **Request Focused Assistance:** When prompting Claude, instruct the MCP to only focus on what you've specifically asked for.
+This prevents unintended actions and keeps responses relevant.
+* **Always Request Confirmation:** Tell Claude to always ask for explicit confirmation before making any changes to your Salesforce org.
+This provides an important safety check before modifications are applied.
+* **Request Action Plans:** Ask Claude to create and present a plan of proposed changes before executing them.
+This allows you to review and approve the specific actions that will be taken in your org.
+* **Example Prompt:** "Please analyze my custom objects, but before making any changes, show me a plan of what you're proposing to modify and wait for my approval."

 ## salesforce_apex_deploy

 Use following prompt as one big prompt for custoer to deploy your classes.